How to improve your click rate

 Focus on keywords of interest

-Remember the ten second rule.
+Remember the seven second rule.
 Make sure keywords that are most important and interesting to your reader are easy to see.
 Use sub headings and bullet points.
 Avoid large blocks of text, allow your reader to quickly scan through your mail to find those interesting keywords.

 This links nicely to message targeting, you should know the likely interests of your reader.
 Of course, without good targeting, your message is likely to fall foul of anti-spam laws.
 So targeting is not optional.
 You should know your audience’s interests.